 In accordance with the Plan, all administrative expenses may be paid out of the Plan unless paid by the Company.
-During the year ended December 31, 2008, substantially all of the Plan's administrative expenses are paid by the Company.
+During the year ended December 31, 2009, substantially all of the Plan's administrative expenses were paid by the Company.